awsdocs/aws-sct-user-guide/doc_source/CHAP_SchemaConversionTool.GettingStarted.md

 Before you complete the procedures in this topic, you must first do the following:

 + Install the AWS Schema Conversion Tool\.
-For more information, see [Installing and Updating the AWS Schema Conversion Tool](CHAP_SchemaConversionTool.Installing.md)\.
+For more information, see [Installing, Verifying, and Updating the AWS Schema Conversion Tool](CHAP_SchemaConversionTool.Installing.md)\.